gitAji/Rainy-D/README.md

 # Rainy-Days
 <!-- E-commerce site -->
-Rainy-Days repo is created on github. index.html file is created images,styles,js folders are created the site is  deployed on  Netlify.
+Rainy-Days repository is created on github. index.html file is created images,styles,js folders are created the site is  deployed on  Netlify.